The Steel Wheels

 The Steel Wheels are an Americana roots and folk-rock band based in the Blue Ridge Mountains of Virginia.
 Their current lineup includes Trent Wagler, Eric Brubaker, Jay Lapp, Kevin Garcia, and Jeremy Darrow.
 Since 2012, they have hosted the Red Wing Roots Music Festival, held each summer at Natural Chimneys Park and Campground in Mt.
 Solon, Virginia.
-The band’s most recent full-length release is their 2024 album Sideways.
+The band’s most recent full-length release is their 2025 eponymous album The Steel Wheels'.

 Biography

 The band’s origins date back to 2005, when former Eastern Mennonite University students Trent Wagler, Eric Brubaker, Jay Lapp, and Brian Dickel began performing together.
 Originally a traditional string band showcasing original folk material penned by Wagler, The Steel Wheels have since expanded their sonic palette to include elements of bluegrass, gospel, blues, pop, country, and rock.
 In 2017, Kevin Garcia joined the band on drums and percussion.
 Later, Jeremy Darrow replaced bassist Brian Dickel, who departed to become a co-owner of Huss & Dalton Guitars in Staunton, VA.